Baby Bonnie Hood: Appearances

 B.B.
 Hood first appears in Vampire Savior, working as a "Darkhunter", a profession held by people who hunt "Darkstalkers", a group of supernatural creatures.
 She also appears in the game SNK vs. Capcom: The Match of the Millennium alongside Morrigan Aensland and Felicia, a crossover between characters from the game companies SNK and Capcom.
 In the Marvel Comics and Capcom crossover game, Marvel vs. Capcom 2, B.B.
 Hood appears as a playable character, featuring a similar moveset to her Vampire Savior moveset.
 She also appears in the shoot 'em up game Cannon Spike alongside other Capcom characters, where she utilizes some moves from Vampire Savior.
 B.B.
-Hood appears as n antagonist in the Capcom, Sega, and Bandai Namco crossover game Project X Zone 2.
+Hood appears as an antagonist in the Capcom, Sega, and Bandai Namco crossover game Project X Zone 2.
 The card building game Onimusha Souls also features her along other Capcom characters.
 In Dead Rising 3, a costume based on B.B.
 Hood's was featured in the game as something protagonist Frank West could equip.

 B.B.
 Hood was featured as part of a two-pack set of figures with Jon Talbain.
 She was also featured as part of the Bishoujo Figure line of figurines, slated to be released in June 2026.
-The figure comes with an alternative face plate that swaps her smile with a more "maniacal" face with a sharp-tooth grin and slitted, white eyes.
+The figure comes with an alternative face plate that swaps her smile with a more "maniacal" face with a sharp-tooth grin and slit white eyes.